 Things to avoid while building MVP

-Use boring stack
+Use a boring stack

 Don’t overengineer